moodboard with color palette and brand style guidelines

 What is custom branding?

-Custom branding involves working with a designer to create a completely unique and tailored brand identity to impact your business.
-You get a fully customized experience from a professional designer that will immerse themselves in understanding the uniqueness of your business, industry, and audience.
+Custom branding involves working with a designer to create a completely unique and tailored brand identity.
+You can expect a fully customized experience from a professional designer that will immerse themselves in understanding the uniqueness of your business, industry, and audience.

 How much should I expect to invest?

 Custom brand design can be more expensive, but it allows for maximum creativity and strategic design that’s completely unique to your business.
-On average, you can expect to pay anywhere between $2,000 to $5,000+ with a turnaround time of three to five weeks.
+On average, you can expect to pay anywhere between $2,000 to $5,000 or more with a turnaround time of three to five weeks.
 Fully custom brand design is ideal for full-time businesses wanting to stand out and scale with a one-of-a-kind brand identity.

 What should I know about custom brand design?